-Northern Maine (peak foliage: last September–early October)
+Northern Maine (peak foliage: late September–early October)

-Central and Western Maine (peak foliage: first half of October)
+Central and Western Maine (peak foliage: mid-October)

-Southern and coastal Maine (late October)
+Southern and coastal Maine (peak foliage: late October)

 Where to Stay